 I have to say, I'm not the biggest fan of eggnog but I know that it's a classic holiday drink that so many folks will be enjoying this season.
-Whether your a fan or not, why not use eggnog in your Christmas fudge!?
+Whether you are a fan or not, why not use eggnog in your Christmas fudge!?
 This recipe is a little different than the others and requires a little extra work.

-You will need to combine the sugar, butter, eggnog and salt and bring to a rolling boil until it reaches around 234 degrees.
+You will need to combine the sugar, butter, eggnog, and salt and bring to a rolling boil until it reaches around 234 degrees.
 This is the perfect time to bring out your handy candy thermometer!
-You will have to work fast and add in the white chocolate, nutmeg, marshmallow cream and rum extract.
+You will have to work fast and add in the white chocolate, nutmeg, marshmallow cream, and rum extract.
 So decadent!

 Here's the recipe.

 This creamy fudge is sweet and full of nutty, maple flavor.
 For extra sweetness and crunch, this recipe suggests adding in some toffee bits.
 Yum!

 You will not need your candy thermometer for this, just be sure to boil it for at least 8 minutes.
 Here's the recipe.

 11. Almond Joy Fudge